rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Then his brothers and all his family came down and took him and brought him up and buried him between Zorah and Eshtaol in the tomb of Manoah his father.
 He had judged Israel twenty years. ^1631

 There was a man of the hill country of Ephraim, whose name was Micah. ^1701

 And he said to his mother, The 1,100 pieces of silver that were taken from you, about which you uttered a curse, and also spoke it in my ears, behold, the silver is with me; I took it.
-And his mother said, Blessed be my son by the Lord. ^1702
+And his mother said, Blessed be my son by the LORD. ^1702

 And he restored the 1,100 pieces of silver to his mother.
-And his mother said, I dedicate the silver to the Lord from my hand for my son, to make a carved image and a metal image.
+And his mother said, I dedicate the silver to the LORD from my hand for my son, to make a carved image and a metal image.
 Now therefore I will restore it to you. ^1703

 So when he restored the money to his mother, his mother took 200 pieces of silver and gave it to the silversmith, who made it into a carved image and a metal image.
 And it was in the house of Micah. ^1704